Fast evaluation of Riemann theta functions in any dimension

 \Cref{fig:compare-sum} presents the time taken to evaluate $\theta_{0,0}(0,\tau)$ using these software packages on a single core of a 2023 laptop, in each dimension~$g$, at binary precisions ranging from $64$ to $2^{16} = 65536$ bits.
 (Note that \texttt{Theta.jl} only supports low precision.)
 Computations were not run if a previous, easier computation took more than 10 seconds to complete.
 We took care to average the faster timings over several iterations, and in the case of \texttt{Theta.jl}, to ignore the first run during which compilation occurs.

-While the precise timings always vary slightly when the experiment is reproduced, we observe that our implementation of the summation algorithms is consistently faster than the other software packages, in most cases by a factor of at least 10.
+While the precise timings always vary slightly when the experiment is reproduced, we observe that our implementation of the summation algorithms is consistently faster than the other software packages, often by a factor of at least 10.